 ( education / language / grammar / internet ) When is that spelling and grammar checking feature coming to Facebook, Instagram, etc.?
 Oh right, they probably don't want to insult 90% of their users.
 Never mind.

-It's not that my own (or anyone's) grammar and punctuation are flawless (because there are so many contradictory rules), but can we all at least try harder for the... read more
+It's not that my own (or anyone's) grammar and punctuation are flawless (because there are so many contradictory rules), but can... read more

 ( education / language / english / grammar ) I used to be able to spot junk email by its bad grammar, spelling and punctuation.
 Now, even legitimate emails often fail the test.
 It makes the grammar Nazi in me very sad.... read more